darkzoul5/3x-ui_sub_aggregator/README.md

 - merges all proxies,
 - removes trailing email-style identifiers from proxy names,
 - deduplicates proxy names,
-- automatically groups proxies by common server-name prefixes when no manual group file is present,
+- automatically groups proxies by the first token of the cleaned proxy name when no manual group file is present,
 - uses manual proxy-group files as a full override when they exist,
 - applies rules from template files.